Best Eats of 2016

 #8 Salt & Straw (Portland, OR)

 During a visit to Portland, I went to the ever-popular ice cream shop, Salt & Straw, to try their famous dips and cones.
 I chose two scoops, the Bartlett Pear and Blue Cheese, and Strawberry Honey Balsamic with Black Pepper.
-They were both absolutely divine and I could not pick a favorite.
+They were both divine, and I could not pick a favorite.
 The Salt & Straw is home to some brilliant flavor combinations!
 Kudos for creating these awe-inspiring flavors and using local, fresh ingredients.

 Note: Desserts hardly ever make my list because I prefer savory to sweet, so you know this was good!